Differences Between Bone Pain and Muscle Pain

 Bone pain: Often feels deeper, sharper, and more localized than muscle pain, like a pinpoint in the bone.
 It may be present even at rest and worsen with movement or pressure.
 The pain can radiate outwards but typically has a clear source.

 Additionally, bone pain tends to persist for extended periods, lasting weeks or even months.
-It may be accompanied by swelling, redness, bruising, or even numbness or tingling, depending on the cause.
+Depending on the cause, it may be accompanied by swelling, redness, bruising, or even numbness or tingling.

 Muscle pain: Typically manifests as a dull, achy sensation spread over a larger muscle area.
 It’s often triggered by overuse or strain and frequently improves with rest, stretching, or gentle activity.